fallahn/xygine/readme.md

 ![Logo by Baard](xygine/xygine.png?raw=true)

-2D Game Engine Framework built around SFML. xygine implements a scene
-graph along with an Entity Component System.
-I use this as the starting
-point for new projects, as it evolves slowly over time.
-The source for
-xygine is released under the zlib license in the hope that it may be
-useful for other people - but offers no warranty that it is fit for any
-particular purpose, even those for which it was specifically written...
+2D Game Engine Framework built around SFML. xygine implements a scene graph along with an Entity Component System.
+I use this as the starting point for new projects, as it evolves slowly over time.
+The source for xygine is released under the zlib license in the hope that it may be useful for other people - but offers no warranty that it is fit for any particular purpose, even those for which it was specifically written...

-Details of xygine features are available on the [xygine wiki](https://github.com/fallahn/xygine/wiki) or for a
-detailed example of xygine take a look at [Pseuthe](https://github.com/fallahn/pseuthe) which was built
-using an earlier version of xygine.
-The repository also contains an
-[example](https://github.com/fallahn/xygine/tree/master/Example) application containing various demos, and is partially
-documented with doxygen, which can be generated via the included [doxy](https://github.com/fallahn/xygine/tree/master/xygine/documentation)
+Details of xygine features are available on the [xygine wiki](https://github.com/fallahn/xygine/wiki) or for a detailed example of xygine take a look at [Pseuthe](https://github.com/fallahn/pseuthe) which was built using an earlier version of xygine.
+The repository also contains an [example](https://github.com/fallahn/xygine/tree/master/Example) application containing various demos, and is documented with doxygen, which can be generated via the included [doxy](https://github.com/fallahn/xygine/tree/master/xygine/documentation) file.
-file (PRs for doxy comment updates are welcome).

 ######Why xygine?

-The name is simply derived from the fact that this is a 2D framework -
-hence xy, followed by the gine part of engine (although technically
-xygine isn't really an engine).
+The name is simply derived from the fact that this is a 2D framework - hence xy, followed by the gine part of engine (although technically xygine isn't really an engine).